patrickcarlohickman/wsl-setup/README.md

 - The script assumes the document root directory is at `<domain>/public`.
 If that is not the document root, specify the directory using the third parameter.
 - The ngrok start name defaults to the domain.
 Use the fourth parameter to change this.
-- Make sure to remember to update the host computer hosts file to access the new website at the new domain.
+- Make sure to remember to update the host computer hosts file to access the new website at the new domain (`bin/add-host.bat` helps with this).
 - If using https, the SSL cert is self-signed, so the browser will complain about it, but you should be able to click through.

+## Windows Scripts

+There are a couple useful helper scripts for Windows located in the `bin` directory.
+These are meant to be run from the Windows host machine, so they will need to be copied somewhere onto the Windows host machine.
+Ex: `cp -r bin /mnt/c/WSL`

+- `update-hosts-ips.bat`
+    - With WSL2, you cannot access the domains hosted on the WSL machine using the loopback address (127.0.0.1) in the Windows hosts file.
+The Windows hosts file will need to be kept up-to-date with the IP address of the WSL machine.
+    - This script will get the current WSL IP address and update the hosts file with it for any host under the `.test` TLD.
+- `add-host.bat`
+    - When you add a new site inside of WSL, you'll need to add a new hosts entry in the Windows hosts file to point to the new site.
+    - This script will prompt for the new host name and add it to the end of the Windows hosts file with the WSL IP address already assigned.

 ## Notes